-- Bayesian Network: Directed Acyclic Graph (DAG) + Conditional Probability Tables or Distributions (CPT or CPD) - Bayesian networks can be visualized by drawing a graph where each variable is a node, and a directed arc (edge). - We represent variables in the form of nodes. - These nodes can be labels or features: we do not make any distinction between features and labels during training as they are all treated the same way. - Edges or arcs represent the relationship or dependence between the variables. - Nodes and edges represent the conditional independence relationships between the variables. - We may also represent causality in the Bayesian network. - Causality means the effect of one variable on the other. - Incorporating causality can help us defining a structured graph.
+- Bayesian Network: Directed Acyclic Graph (DAG) + Conditional Probability Tables or Distributions (CPT or CPD). - Bayesian networks can be visualized by drawing a directed graph (nodes + edges). - We represent variables in the form of nodes. - These nodes can be labels or features: we do not make any distinction between features and labels during training as they are all treated the same way. - Edges or arcs represent the relationship or dependence between the variables. - Nodes and edges represent the conditional independence relationships between the variables. - We may also represent causality in the Bayesian network. - Causality means the effect of one variable on the other. - Incorporating causality can help us defining a structured graph.

 - Bayesian Network: DAG + CPT

 - Node: represents a random variable

 - Directed Edge

 - B is a parent of C and D

-Direction indicates the causation
+- Direction indicates the causation

 - Assuming each variable is Bernoulli RV.